The Edna Farnsworth Grave

 • cleaning all components as necessary.

-The Society’s team of dedicated restoration volunteers can tackle some of this work, but key components require the expertise of professional monument workers with access to specialized equipment.
+The Old Cemeteries Society’s team of dedicated restoration volunteers had the skills to do some of the required work.
+However, key components required the expertise of professional monument workers with access to specialized equipment.
+The total cost was $7,000.
+The Old Cemeteries Society committed $3,500 to the project and launched a special fundraising project for the remaining funds.

 Start of the Edna Farnsworth Project